datastax/kaap/README.md

 ## Install KAAP Operator

-This example installs only the KAAP operator.
+This example installs only the KAAP operator without a managed Pulsar cluster.
 See the KAAP Stack below to install KAAP with an operator, a Pulsar cluster, and the Prometheus monitoring stack.

 1. Install the DataStax KAAP Helm repository: